-A conditional expression or a conditional expression is often symbolized by variables, mostly p and q.
-P is often used for indicating the hypothesis and Q is for the conclusion.
+A conditional statement or a conditional expression is often symbolized by variables, mostly p and q.
+The variable (p) is often used for indicating the hypothesis and the variable (q) is used for the conclusion.
 There is also a logical connector with the conditional statement.
 The logical connector is indicated by the arrow sign.
 The condition is considered to be true unless a true hypothesis leads to a false conclusion.

 P Q P->Q